pgEdge/snowflake/docs/converting.md

 # Converting a PostgreSQL Sequence to a Snowflake Sequence

+You cannot directly create a snowflake sequence, you must first create a sequence in Postgres and then convert it.
+Sequences are created explicitly with the `CREATE SEQUENCE` command but are also implicitly created by `GENERATED { ALWAYS | BY DEFAULT } AS IDENTITY` table columns or SERIAL and BIGSERIAL columns.
+GENERATED AS IDENTITY is the recommended ANSI SQL method.

 You can use the `snowflake.convert_sequence_to_snowflake()` function to convert individual sequences to snowflake sequences.
 Note that this converts the sequence definition; existing values in a sequence column will not change.
 The command syntax in SQL is:

     `SELECT snowflake.convert_sequence_name('sequence_name');`